 Q: Food is good, right, what about food?

-A: There will be food to purchase at the venue, and the great folks at Food for the People will be parked outside again this year (even after we bullied them into deep-frying cheese for us).
+A: There will be food to purchase at and around the venue.
 If the queues are as lengthy as they tend to be, we recommend taking a mosey up Cuba St, where there is plenty of choice.

 Q: What about coffee?
 Hackers run on caffeine, right?
 There must be coffee!